Last Updated on July 20, 2023 by Jonathan

 You can either take a taxi (or Uber or Lyft) from a hand-off location to the airport, or choose a hotel just outside the airport grounds that runs regular shuttles and hitch a free ride.

-If you reserve with Kyte at some airports — namely, Fort-Lauderdale (FLL) or Los Angeles (LAX) — Kyte will email you a prepaid Uber voucher to get to its airport location.
+At some airports, Kyte will email you a prepaid Uber voucher to get to its airport location.
 That’s nice because you can skip the shuttle bus and get dropped off right at your car where a Kyte rep will be waiting for you.
-Rumor has it that Kyte plans to expand this offering to other airports in the future.

 Current Kyte markets include: